The

 "The Family-Ness" was the

-first tv toon from prolific cartoonist Peter Maddocks.
+first TV toon from prolific cartoonist Peter Maddocks.

 Like his subsequent series the show